mwarman/nest-playground/README.md

 The goal of this experiment is to explore the fundamentals of _testing_ within the NestJS framework.

+### Unit Tests

+The `todos.controller.spec.ts` module illustrates how to create unit tests for a NestJS component.

+The `beforeEach` function executes before _each_ test.
+It uses the NestJS `TestingModule` to instantiate the portion of the NestJS application under test.
+The fully configured components may be fetched for testing.

+A simple _should be defined_ test checks to ensure that the components under test have been created and configured appropriately.

+A nested `describe` block contains tests for a single controller function, in this case the `findAll` function.
+This example shows test fixture data embedded within the test; however, fixtures may be externalized for reuse.

+The test itself shows the process to set up the test, that is, to mock dependencies.
+Next function under test is executed and results stored.
+Finally, the results are asserted.

+### End-to-End Tests

+End-to-end (E2E) tests are located in the `/tests` directory.
+These tests simulate executing the application in the same manner as a real request.
+In this example, that means handling a HTTP request in an API endpoint.

+The `todos.e2e-spec.ts` module illustrates how to create E2E tests for a NestJS application.

+The `beforeAll` function executes once before any of the tests.
+Much like a unit test, the function sets up the module to be tested.
+Provider implementations may be overridden as needed.
+Finally, a full NestJS application is created an initialized after which it is ready to receive requests.

+The `supertest` library is used to create HTTP requests and assert HTTP responses.

+The `afterAll` function executes once after all of the tests.
+This function closes the NestJS application.

 ## Repository

 The base NestJS application template source code is located on the `main` branch.
 It remains largely untouched from initial project generation using the Nest CLI.